learnbyexample/learn_js_regexp/js_regexp.md

 # Anchors

 In this chapter, you'll be learning about qualifying a pattern.
-Instead of matching anywhere in the given input string, restrictions can be specified.
-For now, you'll see the ones that are already part of regular expression features.
+Instead of matching anywhere in the given string, restrictions can be specified.
+For now, you'll see the ones that are already part of regexp features.
 In later chapters, you'll learn how to define your own rules for restriction.

 These restrictions are made possible by assigning special meaning to certain characters and escape sequences.
 The characters with special meaning are known as **metacharacters** in regexp parlance.
 In case you need to match those characters literally, you need to escape them with a `\` character (discussed in [Escaping metacharacters](#escaping-metacharacters) chapter).